The COVID-19 pandemic is a changing situation and we are following developments closely.

 - Make sure you have enough medication for for a month, but don’t stockpile more than you need.
 New limits apply to the sale of certain medications, including salbutamol inhalers, due to increased demand.
 If you do encounter shortages, call ahead to pharmacies to check which have stock, as this may vary from location to location.
 If you are unwell, call ahead to your pharmacy so they can arrange minimal contact delivery.

 - Get good rest and maintain a healthy lifestyle.

 - To protect against infection, follow social distancing advice.
-The government has announced limits on non-essential gatherings to two people and asks everyone to stay home unless it is necessary to go out.
+The government has announced limits on non-essential gatherings.
 Practise good hygiene, which includes washing hands often with soap and water, using a tissue and covering your mouth when you cough or sneeze.

 - Take advantage of Telehealth if required.

 - People aged 60 and older with pre-existing conditions like diabetes, heart disease and lung disease may be severely affected by COVID-19.
 Children rarely have severe symptoms when infected and may even be a bit less likely to get the disease in the first place, but that doesn't mean infants, toddlers and teens are not carriers.
 Take precautions if grandparents are called to look after children in the event of school shut down.

 - If you need to go to hospital, take your medication and spacer with you.